 Create opportunities on your website to talk to one of your sales reps.
 This can be as simple as implementing a click-to-call button or creating a contact form for leads.
 Even some of your returning customers might feel better placing an order over the phone or requesting an invoice for a major purchase.

-If you still rely heavily on sales calls and customer meetings to make your sales, then your eCommerce website might fall on a different location in the sales funnel than you realize.
-Some B2B eCommerce brands still sell in person, especially for the first purchase, and then move customers online when it’s time to restock or expand their order.
+If you still rely heavily on sales calls and customer meetings to make your sales, then your eCommerce website might cause unintended friction within your organization.
+Some B2B eCommerce brands still sell the majority of their revenue in person, especially for the first purchase, and then move customers online when it’s time to restock or expand their order.

 7. Update Your Website to B2C Standards